dev-bootcamp-2019/final-project-iurquiza/README.md

 In order to upload an image you will have to have Metamask installed in you browser and have an account funded in the Rinkeby network.

-Note that whatever you upload to IPFS cannot be deleted, so be mindful about what you upload and who know the IPFS hash.
+Note that whatever you upload to IPFS cannot be deleted, so be mindful about what you upload and who knows the IPFS hash.

 This application is just a proof-of-concept and is insecure.

-The following files should be updated with your information and implemented/stored securly server-side:
+The following files should be updated with your information and should not be public.
+They should be implemented/stored securly:

 ```src/util/connectors.js```